What is acitretin?

 What precautions should you take with acitretin?

 - Acitretin causes severe birth defects or miscarriage.
 Under no circumstances should you fall pregnant on this drug.
-Two forms of reliable contraception methods should be used at least 1 month before treatment is started, during treatment and for at least 2 years after stopping the treatment.
+Two forms of reliable contraception methods should be used at least 1 month before treatment is started, during treatment and for 3 years after stopping the treatment.
 If you think you may be pregnant, stop taking the drug immediately and contact your dermatologist.

 (Note: Acitretin does NOT affect male sperm or fertility)